 Most of the admitted risks are unique and hard to place in the standard admitted market but, for marketing and regulatory reasons, they must remain with an admitted insurance company.
 Our Commercial Auto business unit focuses on middle market commercial risks that do not meet the underwriting requirements of standard insurers due to factors such as loss history, number of years in business, minimum premium size and types of business operation.
-Our Commercial Auto business unit markets its products in 50 states plus the District of Columbia through 96 wholesale brokers and 73 general agency offices, as well as four independent retail agents in Texas.
+Our Commercial Auto business unit markets its products in 50 states plus the District of Columbia through 56 wholesale brokers and 65 general agency offices.
 The Commercial Auto business unit also writes primary commercial automobile liability and physical damage risk on an admitted basis in 16 states through a program underwriter.

 Our E&S Casualty business unit offers primary and excess liability, excess public entity liability, E&S package and garage liability insurance products and services on both an admitted and non-admitted basis.
 The principal focus of the primary and excess liability products, as well as the E&S package insurance products, are coverage for small to midsize businesses in class categories such as contracting, manufacturing, hospitality and service (non-transportation).
 Public entity excess coverage is offered on an insurance and reinsurance basis for cities, counties and other public entities with populations up to 1,000,000.
 Garage liability targets non-franchised car dealers and service and repair shops.
-Our E&S Casualty business unit markets its primary and excess liability and excess public entity liability products through 78 wholesale brokers in 50 states plus the District of Columbia.
-Our E&S Casualty business unit markets our E&S package and garage liability products through 142 general agents, four wholesale brokers and one retail agent in 46 states.
+Our E&S Casualty business unit markets its primary and excess liability and excess public entity liability products through 46 wholesale brokers in 50 states plus the District of Columbia.
+Our E&S Casualty business unit markets our E&S package and garage liability products through 162 general agents and three wholesale brokers in 47 states.

 The primary/excess commercial property coverages underwritten by our E&S Property business unit specialize in shared and layered accounts on a non-admitted basis which target regional and national property programs.
-Our E&S Property business unit markets these products through 22 wholesale brokers in 50 states.
+Our E&S Property business unit markets these products through 17 wholesale brokers in 50 states.